Applying from Ontario high schools

 I didn't receive an offer of admission to Medical Sciences but I want to get into the BMSc Program -- should I accept an offer of admission to Science?

-Yes, accept the offer of admission to Science and Biological Sciences.
+Yes, accept the offer of admission to Science.
 You can apply to Year 3 BMSc via the competitive pool of students.
 See Admission to the BMSc Program more details.

 Will I receive a later offer of admission to Medical Sciences if I achieve a higher final average (end of term)?